wyll-io/blog/content/posts/is-it-the-last-daylight-saving.md

 In France, discussions are going well regarding the change of summer and winter time !
 Let's go further in this article..
 <!--more-->

-There is always someone to say that this year is the last time we change the clock : `They want to keep the summer time forever`.
+There is always someone to say that this year is the last time we change the clock :

+> They want to keep the summer time forever, I heard this on the news, trust me !

 # How computer science sees it